agroce/tstl/README.md

 too far.
 In testing at NASA, we found that "last operation" was a good heuristic for different bugs.
-Using `--keepLast` in testing (or when using `tstl_reduce`) forces reduction and normalization to leave the last step (mostly) alone.
+Using `--keepLast` in testing (or when using `tstl_reduce`) forces reduction and normalization to leave the last step  alone.
 Normalization can still move it around, or change the pool it uses, but is much more careful about changing the actual action performed.
-There is also a tool `tstl_triage` that takes a list of TSTL tests, runs them all, and reports ones with different (heuristic) failure signatures.
+There is also a tool `tstl_triage` that takes a _glob expression for a set of tests_, runs them all, and reports ones with different (heuristic) failure signatures.
 In particular, it gives you the shortest test for each signature.
+Remember that triage requires a glob expression (in quotes) not a list of files.
+This is so it can handle even sets of tests that go beyond the shell expansion limit.
+We assume that you won't need to handle that many tests in regression, but for triage, who knows?

 Further Details
 ----------------